amaz1none/devex-fe-grades/hard-skills/frontend/Level 3-5 - Middle.md

 ### Failing dead due to an exception - how to prevent.
 Event loop.
 This.
 Multithreading

 ## 🩳 4.
 CSS Advanced
 ### Flex/grid.
 Pre-proccessors.
 Pseudo-elements and pseudo-classes.
 Responsiveness.
+CSS-in-JS.
 Pixel-perfect layout

 ## #️⃣ 5.
 Unit-testing
 ### Can write unit-tests